Indian Wedding in Spain: 2026 Packages (Barcelona & Mallorca)

 • Accessibility: Ramps to the mandap and ceremony seating reserved for elders.

-Top 5 Locations in Spain for Indian Weddings
+Top 5 Locations for Indian Wedding in Spain

 1. Marbella & Costa del Sol (Andalusia)

-Glam resorts, beach clubs, mountains-meet-sea views, tons of late-night options.
+Glam resorts, beach clubs, mountains views, tons of late night options.
 Best Mar–Jun, Sept–Oct.
 Fly into Málaga (AGP).

 2. Barcelona & Costa Brava (Catalonia)

 Design-forward city + rustic masias and cliff-framed coves up the coast.
-Two-center weddings (city welcome, countryside main day) are popular.
+Two-center weddings are popular.
 Fly into BCN.

 3. Mallorca (Balearic Islands)